 Adults feed on leaves and twigs; larvae feed directly on critical bark layers.
 Repeated attacks lead to dieback of the tree crown and eventually death.

-Asian longhorned beetle closely resembles the native whitespotted pine sawyer.
+Asian longhorned beetles closely resemble the native whitespotted pine sawyer.
 ALB lacks a white spot between its elytra (wing covers), which is present on the pine sawyer.